Aashmeet/DataAnalyticsPipeline/README.md

 1. Process of topic modeling using Amazon Comprehend using a combination of AWS Console and "Cloud9".
 While the recommendation is to use at least 1,000 documents for a topic modeling job, for the purposes of this lab we will use a sample set of five documents.
 The sample documents consist of a subset of research and education material available from ResMed website ([www.resmed.com](http://www.resmed.com)).

-2. Serverless Process of sentiment analysis using Amazon Comprehend, S3 and Quicksight
+2. Serverless Process of sentiment analysis using Amazon Comprehend, S3 and Quicksight.

 This lab will use AWS S3 as the data lake solution to post a list of documents for part 1 and reviews for part 2.